GeoffAWaddington/CSI30Wiki/Installation-&-First-Time-Setup.md

 14. **While still in Options|Preferences, if your device is MIDI, go to MIDI Devices and make sure the Surfaces you wish to use with CSI are Disabled for both Input and Output.**

 ## Notes
-* The information entered in steps 11 through 17 are stored in CSI.ini in your CSI folder.
+* The information you entered while setting up CSI for the first time gets stored in [[CSI.ini|CSI.INI]] in your CSI folder.
 Once you're comfortable, it's sometimes easier to edit this information directly in this file.